Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: RELATED WORK

 This regularized objective corresponds to a particular instantiation of a PAC-Bayes bound that was proposed by \citet{morningstar2022PAC}.
 In the PAC-Bayes literature, $- R(w)$ (Eq.~\eqref{eq:stacking_objective_log_score}) is sometimes referred to as the \emph{true predictive risk}.
 Hence, optimizing $\pacobj(w)$ can be viewed as optimizing a stochastic bound on the true predictive risk, see App.~\ref{app:pac_bayes} for details.

-\section{Related Work}

-A host of alternatives to Bayesian model averaging have been proposed in the Bayesian statistics literature.
+\section{RELATED WORK}

+\textbf{Alternatives to BMA.} Bayesian model combination (BMC) \citep{minka2000bayesian,montheith2011turning,kim2012bayesian} aims to break the BMA assumption that the data was generated from exactly one of the candidate models.
+This is done by specifying a new extended model which explicitly combines the predictions of all candidate models.
+However, fitting the new extended model is significantly more expensive as the inference task no longer breaks down into independent sub-problems.
+Further, how to best combine predictions from different models is highly problem dependent and a modelling decision in its own right and, hence, not suitable for automation.

+\citetsupp{yao2022bayesian} introduced Bayesian hierarchical stacking, which infers different weights for different regions in the covariate space, similar to the frequentist mixture of experts \citepsupp{gormley2019mixture}.
+This is less suitable for the fully automated PPS setting because it requires knowledge of the covariate space and assumes the existence of covariates in the first place.
 So-called Pseudo-BMA weights \citep{geisser1979predictive} use LOO predictive densities to replace marginal likelihoods but have been shown to work less well than stacking \citep{yao2018Using}.
-Bayesian model combination (BMC) \citep{minka2000bayesian,montheith2011turning,kim2012bayesian} aims to break the BMA assumption that the data was generated from exactly one of the candidate models.
-However, fitting the new extended model is significantly more expensive as the inference task no longer breaks down into independent sub-problems. \citetsupp{yao2022bayesian} introduced Bayesian hierarchical stacking, which infers different weights for different regions in the covariate space (similar to the frequentist mixture of experts \citepsupp{gormley2019mixture}).
 BayesBag \citep{huggins2021Reproducible} weights models by generating bootstrapped datasets, and averaging the normalization constant over datasets.
-Future work might look to implement some of these approaches in PPS as further alternatives to BMA.
+This is computationally very intensive as it requires running inference separately in each bootstrapped dataset.

-\citet{warrell2022higher} extend PAC-Bayes bounds to work with hierarchical models inspired by deep probabilistic programs \citep{tran2017deep} and use this extension to derive bounds for multi-task settings such as transfer and meta-learning.
+\textbf{PAC-Bayes.} \citet{warrell2022higher} extend PAC-Bayes bounds to work with hierarchical models inspired by deep probabilistic programs \citep{tran2017deep} and use this extension to derive bounds for multi-task settings such as transfer and meta-learning.
 However, they do not consider programs with stochastic support, the impact of model misspecification, nor integrate their method with a PPS.
-Elsewhere, PAC-Bayes style arguments have also been used to reason about the hardness of posterior inference in PPS~\citep{freer2010probabilistic}.
+PAC-Bayes style arguments have also been used to reason about the hardness of posterior inference in PPS~\citep{freer2010probabilistic}.